Page Impressions (PI)

 Page impression means page call.
-A page impression (actually "page impression" would be more correct) is the complete call-up of a website by a user.
+A page impression (actually "page impression" would be more correct) is the complete call of a web page by a user.
 If you have a wine shop on the Internet and one user visits your shop and visits 10 pages in succession, then that is 10 page impressions.
 If 10 different visitors each call up one page, then that is also 10 page impressions.

 Synonyms for page impression are "page view", "visual contact" or "page call".
 Please do not confuse page impression with "clicks" or "hits".
 PI is often used as a short form.